SivaRamSV/Portfolio_tracker/README.md

 ## License

-This project is proprietary and all rights are reserved.
-You may not use, copy, modify, or distribute this software without explicit permission from the author.
+This project is open source under the following conditions:

+- Free to use, modify, and distribute for non-commercial purposes.
+- Attribution to the original author is required for any modifications or derivative works.
+- Commercial use or significant modifications require explicit approval from the author.

+For more details, see the [LICENSE](./LICENSE) file.

 ## Contributing